GloriEvo/GloriEvo/README.md

 ~

-♡ Check out my epic Straw.page if you wana know some more stuff ♡
+♡ Check out my epic (new! remade!)
+Straw.page if you wana know some more stuff ♡

 ⤷ https://gloriousleon.straw.page/